Originally published: 24 March 2026

 Managing respirators across teams

-For businesses supplying PPE across teams, maintaining consistent availability is essential.
+For businesses supplying PPE across teams and sites, maintaining consistent respirator availability is essential.

 Best practices include: